bitnami/containers/bitnami/authentik/README.md

 - `OPENSSL_FIPS`: whether OpenSSL runs in FIPS mode or not. `yes` (default), `no`.
 - `GODEBUG`: controls Go FIPS mode where applicable.
 Use `fips140=only` (restricted), `fips140=on` (relaxed), or `fips140=off` (disabled).

-## Notable Changes

-### Starting January 16, 2024

-- The `docker-compose.yaml` file has been removed, as it was solely intended for internal testing purposes.

 ## License

 Copyright &copy; 2026 Broadcom.
 The term "Broadcom" refers to Broadcom Inc. and/or its subsidiaries.